avalanche-foundation/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

   Q,C7,9
 ```

+### Observations around transaction prioritisation

+As EOA-to-EOA transfers of value are entirely guaranteed upon _acceptance_, block builders MAY choose to prioritise other transactions for earlier execution.

+A reliable marker of such transactions is a gas limit of 21,000 as this is an indication from the sender that they do not intend to execute bytecode.

+This could delay the ability to issue transactions that depend on these EOA-to-EOA transfers.

+Block builders are free to make their own decisions around which transactions to include.

 ## Acknowledgments

 Thank you to the following non-exhaustive list of individuals for input, discussion, and feedback on this ACP.